Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Reliable Edge-Cloud-Expert Cascading

 that the choice $\phi_{m,q}\in \Phi$ does not meet the constraint (\ref{constraint}).
 Rejecting the null hypothesis $\mathcal{H}_{m,q}$ indicates that parameter $\phi_{m,q}$ is deemed to satisfy the misalignment constraint (\ref{constraint}).

-Our testing strategy leverages the observation that decreasing the threshold $\lambda$ for a fixed threshod $\lambda$ can only degrade alignment.
-In fact, by (\ref{cas}), a smaller $\lambda$ entails that more queries remain in the edge-cloud system rather than being deferred to a human expert.
-Mathematically, the misalignment loss $R_{\mathcal{A}}(\phi_{m,q})$ is non-decreasing with respect to $\lambda_q$ and thus with respect to index $q$.
-In contrast, the dependence on the threshold $\epsilon$ is non-trivial, yielding a non-monotonic behavior of the misalignment loss with respect to index $m$.
+{{Our testing strategy leverages the observation that increasing the threshold $\lambda$ for a fixed threshold $\epsilon$ can only improve alignment.}} In fact, by (\ref{cas}), a smaller $\lambda$ entails that more queries remain in the edge-cloud system rather than being deferred to a human expert. {{Mathematically, the misalignment loss $R_A(\phi_{m,q})$ is non-increasing with respect to $\lambda_q$ and thus with respect to index $q$ from $1$ to $Q$.
+In contrast, the dependence on the threshold $\epsilon_m$ is non-trivial.
+In fact, increasing the threshold $\epsilon_m$ routes more queries from the edge to the cloud.
+In so doing, it may simultaneously redirect queries that would have been handled by a human expert after failing the edge confidence test to the cloud, potentially increasing misalignment.
+This yields a non-monotonic behavior of the misalignment loss with respect to index $m$.}}